 If you want to use the tcp-flags flag match criteria you must enter the hexadecimal values for the type of TCP flag that you want to match.

-The TCP flags as used in the tcp-flags flag match criteria are provided in the table below.
+The TCP flags as used in the tcp-flags flag match criteria are provided in Table 25.